320james/ProductManagementWebsite/README.md

-Created a product management website using Angular.
+Created a product management website by learning through a tutorial on YouTube using Angular.